 determinations.
 Therefore, you must always be alert to changes in circumstances that

-or indication that a beneficiary’s capability has changed or when you receive a valid
+indicators or evidence that there is a change in a beneficiary's capability or when

-request for a new determination indicating that the prior capability determination
+you receive a request for a new determination indicating that the prior capability